How to Avoid Greenwashing

 Evidence can include:

+If a claim is challenged, you should be able to respond quickly with proof.
 Just as importantly, your customers, partners and regulators should not have to go looking for it.

 This is where structure matters.
 When sustainability information lives across PDFs, internal documents or scattered web pages, it creates friction and increases risk.
 Important context gets lost, claims become harder to validate, and confidence drops.